emmajanedrews/base-template/_posts/2018-03-29-why-did-we-join-the-better-business-bureau.md

 <center>&nbsp;</center>

-Today, I’m excited to let you know that we have joined the Better Business Bureau.&nbsp;
+Today, I’m excited to let you know that we have joined the Better Business Bureau.

 Part of the reason for this change is that whenever the market gets hot, as it is right now, we have a huge influx of people in the industry.
-These people don’t stick around long. **Our team, on the other hand, has a commitment to the industry, and we want people to know that.** &nbsp;
+These people don’t stick around long. **Our team, on the other hand, has a commitment to the industry, and we want people to know that.**

-We feel strongly about honesty and integrity, both of which are things the Better Business Bureau stands for. &nbsp;
+We feel strongly about honesty and integrity, both of which are things the Better Business Bureau stands for.

 To join, we had to go through a specific accreditation process.
 This process reviewed our business history back to 1975. **According to the representative from the Better Business Bureau, we were found to have an absolutely stellar history.** In fact, this representative said our business history was some of the best he’s ever seen.